 1. Basic classification

 The classification of dachshunds based on size includes the Standard Dachshund, Miniature Dachshund, and Rabbit Dachshund, evoking a distinct sense of diversity and intrigue.
+For example, two dachshund puppies could include a standard dachshund and a miniature dachshund, showcasing the size differences within the breed.

 The standard dachshund is the largest among the three types, typically weighing between 16 to 32 pounds and standing around 8 to 9 inches.
 With their long bodies and short legs, they have an iconic appearance that captures attention.